FosterCommerce/entry-type-rules/README.md

 ];
 ```

-1. In the ``sections`` array you include the section *handles* for each section you want to create rules for its entry types.
+1. In the ``sections`` array you include the section *handles* for each section.
 2. Within those sections you include the entry type *handles* for each entry type you want to create rules for.
-3. Within the entry types you can then include their rules:
+3. Within the entry types you can then include rules for :
     * ``limit`` - A numeric limit for the number of entries of that entry type
     * ``userGroups`` - An array of user group handles to limit who can create new entries of that entry type